marclevetin/number-reduction/README.md

 2) `npm install`
 3) type `node index <number>`

-Output will show `number of steps: <solution>` and an object with key: value pairs of the original number: steps to completion.
+Output will show `number of steps: <solution>`.

+To see an object with key: value pairs of the original number: steps to completion, add a second argument after the number: `node index <number> show`